Reorganization of the Office of the Vice-President Academic and Provost

 - establish student-recruitment strategies.

 All sectors that play a strategic role in the University's Francophone mission are his responsibility.
-The Vice-President is committed, like the University, to promote Francophone communities.
+The Provost is committed, like the University, to promote Francophone communities.
 He is the co-chair of the Standing Committee on Francophone Affairs and Official Languages.

 - the French Immersion Studies;